det-lab/reading-documentation/docs/02_follow_steps.md

 * Context switches (e.g., "now open a Linux terminal" after installing WSL)

 Skipping a step doesn't always cause an immediate error.
 Sometimes it causes a later step to break in a way that can be hard to diagnose.
 Even worse, if you're working on something with many interdependent steps, you might spend hours debugging something that's actually caused by a skipped or altered instruction from the very beginning.

+---

+Even with clear guidance, issues can still arise, so let’s dive into how to effectively troubleshoot common problems you might encounter.
+[Click here to continue to the next section](03_troubleshooting.md) where we will go over best practices for troubleshooting using documentation.